theme-next/hexo-theme-next/docs/MATH.md

 <h2 align="center">Configuration Specifications</h2>

 ATTENTION!
-When you edit those config, **don't change indentation!**
+When you edit those configs, **don't change indentation!**

 Currently, all NexT config use **2 spaces indents**.

-If your conent of config just directly after the config name, then a space is needed between the colon and the config content(ie. `enable: true`)
+If your content of config just directly after the config name, then a space is needed between the colon and the config content(ie. `enable: true`)

 ```yml
 # Math Equations Render Support